oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the implementation of security controls relating to their email gateway if integrated with the HybridSystem.
+- The organisation is responsible for the implementation of security controls relating to their email gateway if integrated with the HybridSystem.

 ### Diodes